eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_28<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For the verification of a WIA or KA, an Attestation Provider SHALL accept the trust anchors in the Wallet Provider LoTE.
+For the verification of a WIA or KA, an Attestation Provider SHALL accept all Wallet Provider trust anchors published by the Commission in the relevant LoTE, and only those.

-*Note: The Wallet Provider LoTE is explained in [Topic 31](./annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31-notification-and-publication-of-pid-provider-wallet-provider-attestation-provider-access-certificate-authority-and-provider-of-registration-certificates).*
+*Note: The Wallet Provider LoTE is explained in [Topic 31][topic-31].*

 </div>
 </div>